 Because of this, she’ll decide to do something and take the rest of the book to do it.
 Meaning, the event has to be significant.

 Depending on the type of story you’re writing, the event could be emotional, spiritual, or action packed.
 It must fit your story.
-Even though the midpoint is an exceptional event, remember the climax has to have even higher stakes.
+Even though the middle is an exceptional event, remember the climax has to have even higher stakes.

 Note: there are story spoilers, so don’t read this section if you want to read the book or see the movie.